139 texts in Kabbalah & Mysticism

 Baal HaSulam, a towering figure in Kabbalah, suggests this very feeling is a symptom of a deeper spiritual problem.
 In his introduction to the Zohar, that foundational text of Jewi...

-And it's more important than you might think.
-In his "Introduction to Zohar," Baal HaSulam paints a stark picture of what happens when we neglect the inner dimensions of Torah, the...
+It's more important than it first appears.
+In his "Introduction to Zohar," Baal HaSulam paints a stark picture of what happens when we neglect the inner dimensions of Torah, the my...

 He paints a vivid picture of people engaging with Torah, but missing something fundamental.
 He argues that many people, even those deeply involved in studying Torah, are actually d...

-And Jewish tradition has a framework for understanding why that might be.
-According to Baal HaSulam, in his introduction to the Zohar, there’s this dynamic at play between the “int...
+Jewish tradition has a framework for understanding why that might be.
+The Baal HaSulam says in his introduction to the Zohar, there’s this dynamic at play between the “internal” an...

 The great Kabbalist, Baal HaSulam, certainly did.
 And his words, written in his introduction to the Zohar, still resonate with a raw, urgent power today.
 He begins with a lament, a...